sass/sass/doc-src/SASS_REFERENCE.md

 If they're defined outside of any nested selectors, they're available everywhere.

-Variables used to use the prefix character `!`;
-this still works, but it's deprecated and prints a warning.
-`$` is the recommended syntax.

-Variables also used to be defined with `=` rather than `:`;
-this still works, but it's deprecated and prints a warning.
-`:` is the recommended syntax.

 ### Data Types

 SassScript supports six main data types: